 Note: Trainers may submit the online form via email to the Risk and Safety Coordinator.

 When a player gets injured and this injury causes her to miss more than one game (in other words two or more games); upon her return, she should provide a doctor's note stating that the player is fit to play.
-Ideally, before playing a game after being injured, the player should attend one practice to make sure she has fully recovered.
+Ideally, before playing a game after being injured, the player should attend one practice to ensure they are fully recovered.
 The child's well-being and safety are KGHA's and YOUR number one concern.